-CLASS ACTION ALLEGATIONS

-- 58. Plaintiff brings this action on behalf of herself and on behalf of classes of all others similarly situated consumers defined as follows: - a.
-California: All persons in California who purchased the Class Products in California during the Class Period; - b.
-National: All persons in the United States who purchased the Class Products in the United States during the Class Period;

-&lt;sup>6 Collectively referred to as "Class or Classes."

-- c.
-Class Period is the maximum time allowable as determined by the statute of limitation periods accompanying each cause of action. - 59.
-Plaintiff brings this class action pursuant to Federal Rule of Civil Procedure 23(a), and 23(b)(1), 23(b)(2), 23(b)(3) and 23(c)(4). - 60.
-Excluded from the Classes are: (i) Defendant and its employees, principals, affiliated entities, legal representatives, successors and assigns; and (ii) the judges to whom this action is assigned. - 61.
-Upon information and belief, there are tens of thousands of members of the Class.
-Therefore, individual joinder of all members of the Class would be impracticable. - 62.
-There is a well-defined community of interest in the questions of law and fact affecting the parties represented in this action. - 63.
-Common questions of law or fact exist as to all members of the Class.
-These questions predominate over the questions affecting only individual Class members.
-These common legal or factual questions include but are not limited to: - a.
-Whether Defendant marketed, packaged, or sold the Class Products to Plaintiff and those similarly situated using false, misleading, or deceptive statements or representations; - b.
-Whether Defendant omitted or misrepresented material facts in connection with the sales of their Products; - c.
-Whether Defendant participated in and pursued the common course of conduct complained of herein;

-&lt;sup>7 The statute of limitations for Plaintiff' claims under California Civil Code § 1750, et seq., and for unjust enrichment is 3 years.
-Accordingly for these claims the Class Period begins 3 years prior to the date of the initial filing to the present.
-Plaintiff's claims under California's Business and Professions Code § 17200, et. seq., California's Business & Professions Code § 17500, et. seq., and for breach of express warranty have a statute of limitations of 4 years.
-Accordingly the Class Period for these claims begins four years prior to the date of filing to the present.
+2 CLASS ACTION ALLEGATIONS 2 55.
+Plaintiff brings this action on behalf of himself and on behalf of classes 4 of all others similarly situated consumers defined as follows: 5 a.
+California: All persons in California who purchased the Class 6 Products in California during the Class Period; 5 7 8 b.
+National: All persons in the United States who purchased the 9 Class Products in the United States during the Class Period; 10 c.
+Class Period is the maximum time allowable as determined by the 11 statute of limitation periods accompanying each cause of action.
+6 12 56.
+Plaintiff brings this class action pursuant to Federal Rule of Civil 13 Procedure 23(a), and 23(b)(1), 23(b)(2), 23(b)(3) and 23(c)(4).
+14 57.
+Excluded from the Classes are: (i) Defendant and its employees, 15 principals, affiliated entities, legal representatives, successors and assigns; and (ii) the 16 judges to whom this action is assigned.
+17 58.
+Upon information and belief, there are tens of thousands of members of 18 19 20 21 59.
+There is a well-defined community of interest in the questions of law and 22 fact affecting the parties represented in this action.
+23 24 5 Collectively referred to as "Class or Classes."
+25 6 The statute of limitations for Plaintiff' claims under California Civil Code § 1750, et seq. , and for unjust enrichment is 3 years.
+Accordingly for these claims the Class Period begins 3 years prior to 26 the date of the initial filing to the present.
+Plaintiff's claims under California's Business and Professions Code § 17200, et. seq. , California's Business & Professions Code § 17500, et. seq. , and 27 for breach of express warranty have a statute of limitations of 4 years.
+Accordingly the Class Period 28 for these claims begins four years prior to the date of filing to the present.
+12 Complaint for Damages, Equitable, Declaratory, and Injunctive Relief